Maxius0/KomputerStoreApp/README.md

 ## Install

-Make sure to have VisualCode and the Live Server plugin installed.
+- Make sure to have VisualCode and the Live Server plugin installed.

+- Clone this repository.

 ## Usage

-Run index.html with Live Server.
+- Run index.html with Live Server.

+- Try clicking all the buttons!

 ## Contributing